Our website should be usable for all citizens. Here you will find information on the operation and structure of our website.

 Enforcement Procedure: Article 7 Directive 2016/2102 and Implementing Decision 2018/1523.

-Work on the implementation of barrier-free content and the declaration on accessibility is ongoing.
+Work on the implementation of accessible content and the accessibility statement is ongoing.

 You can enlarge the text with the CTRL and + keys (on the far right of the number field).
 The image adjusts automatically.
 CTRL and - make the text smaller again.